-Mini-CEX as a formative assessment tool leads to a significant improvement in the clinical competencies of Pediatric postgraduate residents with subsequent clinical encounters.
-It is recommended that further research studies to elucidate the role of Mini-CEX in improving clinical learning be conducted in Pakistan to reorganize both undergraduate and post-graduate national curricula.
+Mini-CEX as a formative assessment tool significantly improves the clinical competencies of Pediatric postgraduate residents with subsequent clinical encounters.
+It is recommended that further research studies to elucidate the role of Mini-CEX in improving clinical learning be conducted in Pakistan to reorganize undergraduate and post-graduate national curricula.

-Ethical Permission: Ziauddin University ERC letter No.2701020SEPED, Dated: 25.11.2020 Conflict of Interest: The authors have no conflict of interest to declare.
+Ethical Permission: Ziauddin University ERC letter No.2701020SEPED.

+Conflict of Interest: The authors have no conflict of interest to declare.